All Episodes

 Like, I don't want to be, you know, 80 when my kids are going to college or 70.

-So like let me have them both at once, or like however many at the same time.
+So like, let me have them both at once or like however many at the same time.

-And this is something where like the fertility clinics in recent years really have like made a culture shift where it used to be extremely common in IBF, like not just with surrogacy, but any IVF for doctors to put in two embryos, kind of, you know, thinking that that would boost the rate, boost the rate of having one baby.
+And this is something where like the fertility clinics in recent years really have like made a culture shift where it used to be extremely common in IVF, like not, not just with surrogacy, but any IVF for doctors to put in two embryos, kind of, you know, thinking that that would boost the rate, boost the rate of having one baby.

-And if you get twins, you know, for some people that's a nice bonus.
+And if you get twins, you know, for some people, that's a nice bonus.

-And then for other people, it's like it is a lot of additional risk for the for the um the fetuses and then the future children.
+And then for other people, it's like, it is a lot of additional risk for the, for the, um, the fetuses and then the future children.

-Um, and so that process has really like become less prevalent.
+And so that process has really like become less prevalent.

 And so in this case, like, you know, Cindy's and her husband's doctor said, you know, strongly discouraged her, refused to do it.